 Throughout our recorded history we have designed institutions such as governments, churches and universities to identify, deliver and (if necessary) protect truth for us.
 Now it seems we are losing faith in those institutions to fulfill their function.
 Do our institutions fail out of incompetence & inefficiency or have they intentionally misled us?
 This is one of the biggest questions causing division in our population.
 Are we to trust or fear our man-made institutions?
 Without assessing every fact and figure for ourselves, even trusting scientific research becomes an act of faith.
 Who has time to asses every "fact" for themselves?
 None of us.
 We must specialize our knowledge and rely on trusting each other to determine facts in each field of expertise.

 Because we have compartmentalized our population into functions such as farmer, doctor, biologist, etc. we are more dependent on one another now than ever before in recorded history.
-To complicate the situation further, due to our massive city structures and crumbing community mentality we are dependent on what have become "faceless others".
+Due to our massive city structures and crumbing community mentality we are dependent on what have become "faceless others".
 Countless people you will never know determine whether or not your life continues to "work".
-You have to trust them unless you decide to take your health, food supply, electricity and transportation needs into your own hands.
+You have to trust them unless you decide to take your health, food supply, electricity, communication and transportation needs into your own hands.

 The Coherence theory of truth defines truth as the facts from all angles combined into a unified perspective.
 Each individual perspective must fit perfectly into a larger system to be considered true.
 This breaks down when you acknowledge the existence of paradoxes, or the effectiveness and inconsistency of Newtonian & Quantum physics.